 A. We have 16 used Renault Grand Scenic cars in stock ranging from £13,498 to £19,998.

 Q. How many MPG does the Renault Grand Scenic get?

-A. The Renault Grand Scenic MPG starts from 47 mpg.
+A. The Renault Grand Scenic MPG varies from 46 mpg to 71 mpg.

 Q. How much is car tax for a used Renault Grand Scenic?

-A. The Renault Grand Scenic car tax starts from £180 per year for the models in stock.
+A. The Renault Grand Scenic car tax ranges from £150 to £180 per year for the models in stock.

 Q. What is the average mileage on a used Renault Grand Scenic?

 A. The average mileage on a used Renault Grand Scenic in stock is 32049 miles.

 Q. Which transmission options are available with the Renault Grand Scenic?

 A. Currently in stock, the Renault Grand Scenic is available in Automatic, Manual.